Error Analysis on a Novel Class of Exponential Integrators with Local Linear Extension Techniques for Highly Oscillatory ODEs: Numerical results

-where $E$ and $B$ denote the electric and magnetic field intensities, respectively.
-We set $\mathbf{y}(0) = [0,0]^\top$, the particle emission from the origin with velocity $\dot{\mathbf{y}}(0) = [3,4]^\top$ for the initial conditions.
+where $E$ and $B$ are the electric and magnetic field intensities, respectively. {We note that despite the presence of first-order derivative terms in system (\ref{CPD}), the oscillatory energy retains the form (\ref{OscEnergy}) since the magnetic force does not alter the particle's mechanical energy.} The particle is initially at the origin, with $\mathbf{y}(0) = [0,0]^\top$ and velocity $\dot{\mathbf{y}}(0) = [3,4]^\top$.
 The magnetic field is set by $B=1$, and the nonlinear term is given by the electrostatic force